sudhanshu-malla/DISP-Portfolio/README.md

 # DISP Portfolio

-A project containing all the portfolio components fro the module UFCFAF-30-3-Development of Information System Projects
+A project containing all the portfolio components for the module UFCFAF-30-3-Development of Information System Projects.
+This portfoilo will contains several deliverables including business modelling, zach-man framework and deployment of these.